-WASHINGTON, D.C. -- The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) today announced that federal disaster aid has been made available to the State of Oregon and ordered federal aid to supplement state and local recovery efforts in the area struck by a severe winter storm, flooding, mudslides, landslides, and debris flows during the period of January 13-21, 2011.
+WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) today announced that federal disaster aid has been made available for Oregon to supplement state and local recovery efforts in the area struck by a severe winter storm and flooding during the period of December 14-15, 2006.

-Federal funding is available to State and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storm, flooding, mudslides, landslides, and debris flows in the counties of Clackamas, Clatsop, Crook, Douglas, Lincoln, and Tillamook.
+FEMA Director David Paulison said federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storm and flooding in Benton, Clatsop, Columbia, Lincoln, Polk, Tillamook, Wheeler, and Yamhill Counties, and the Confederated Tribes of Siletz Indians.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Dolph A. Diemont has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Diemont said additional designations may be made at a later date if requested by the State and warranted by the results of further damage assessments.
+Paulison named Glen R. Sachtleben the Federal Coordinating Officer for federal recovery operations in the affected area.
+Sachtleben said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 FEMA manages federal response and recovery efforts following any national incident, initiates mitigation activities and manages the National Flood Insurance Program.
 FEMA works closely with state and local emergency managers, law enforcement personnel, firefighters and other first responders.
 FEMA became part of the U.S. Department of Homeland Security on March 1, 2003.